Baaba Maal: Humanitarian works

-Early in his career, Baab Maal advocated disease prevention and poverty relief in Africa, with his songs often reflecting the social and health challenges of the continent.
+Early in his career, Baaba Maal advocated disease prevention and poverty relief in Africa, with his songs often reflecting the social and health challenges of the continent.
 In July 2003, he was made a UNDP Youth Emissary.

 On March 28, 2016, Maal launched Nann-K, a charity focusing on global sustainable development.
 Maal performed at the launch, which took place on International Women’s Day to honor the role of women in business development in Africa.
 NANN-K's mission is to assist people from Senegal and other African countries in pursuing agricultural careers, including farming, animal husbandry, and fishing.
 According to their website, "All these are time-old rural pursuits but they have never been organized or brought into the 21st century, let alone combined with the latest digital thinking."

 On December 11, 2019, Maal promised to fight the desertification in the Sahel by planting trees.
 He said he hoped every person in Senegal could say they planted a tree.

 In April 2023, Maal was named a UNCCD (United Nations Convention to Combat Desertification) Goodwill Ambassador after a stint serving as UNCCD Land Ambassador alongside fellow Malian musician Inna Modja.